I know from experience that, if left untreated, laryngitis can permanently damage your voice.

 I use all of these suggestions - and I have taken some long term decisions too:

-If you're a teacher worried about reoccurring voice problems, and are wondering what else you can do with your teaching qualification and experience, check this post out which gives you 373 Fresh Alternatives Job Ideas for Teachers.
+If you're worried about reoccurring voice problems, and are wondering what else you can do with your teaching qualification and experience - the eBook below will help.

 You are much more employable than you realise!

 - Discover just how employable you really are!